rose-project/rose-config/readme.md

 These scripts and configuration files are distributed unter the [MIT License](license).

-## System Requirements
+## User Guide

+The following steps show, how a ROSE image can be built for the Raspberry Pi 4.

+---
+**Dependencies**

-For general system requirements, please refer to the [Yocto Project documentation](https://docs.yoctoproject.org/ref-manual/system-requirements.html).
+For information on system reququirements and packages to be installed, please refer to the [Yocto Project documentation](https://docs.yoctoproject.org/ref-manual/system-requirements.html).

 The following packages are needed in addition:
 ```
 python3-venv
 ```

-## Users Guide

-The following steps show, how a ROSE image can be built for the Raspberry Pi 4.

-### Fetching the source
+---
+**Fetching the source**

 ```
 mkdir rose